Here's Why You Should Retain Marriott (MAR) in Your Portfolio

-Marriott International, Inc. MAR is likely to benefit from unit-expansion efforts, acquisition initiatives and solid leisure demand.
-Also, its focus on the loyalty program bodes well.
-However, constrained RevPAR in Greater China and Asia Pacific is a concern.
+Marriott International, Inc. MAR is likely to benefit from solid leisure demand, rising cross-border travel and the loyalty program.
+Also, its focus on hotel conversion opportunities bodes well.
+However, constrained RevPAR in Greater China is a concern.

-Let us discuss the factors highlighting why investors should retain the stock for the time being.
+Let us discuss the factors highlighting why investors should retain the stock for now.

 The company is benefiting from the robust growth of its loyalty program.
-With nearly 173 million members globally, the company’s loyalty program Marriott Bonvoy is supporting its marketing strategies.
-During the third quarter of 2022, the program reported solid penetration levels of 60% in the United States and Canada and 53% globally.
+With nearly 177 million members globally, the company’s loyalty program Marriott Bonvoy is supporting its marketing strategies.
 Also, the company is engaging its customers with promotional offers such as grocery and retail spending accelerators on its co-branded credit cards.
-During the third quarter of 2022, the company reported increased sign-ups following the addition of new benefits to its U.S. cards.
-Backed by solid customer acceptance for credit card programs coupled with a rise in credit card average spending, the company anticipates higher contributions from credit card fees in 2022.
+In 2022, digital revenues increased 41% year over year.
+Mobile app users were up 32% year-over-year, while digital room nights rose 27% year over year.

 Image Source: Zacks Investment Research

-Shares of Marriott have gained 1.2% in the past six months compared with the industry’s 2.7% growth.
+Shares of Marriott have inched up 1.8% in the past year compared with the industry’s 5.3% growth.
 The coronavirus crisis continues to cause disruptions to the global economy and the hospitality industry.
-During the third quarter, strict COVID policies in China weighed on travel demand.
-RevPAR remained constrained in Greater China and Asia Pacific (excluding China).
-During the third quarter, comparable system-wide RevPAR in the Asia Pacific (excluding China) fell 14.1% (in constant dollars) from 2019 levels.
-Occupancy declined 11.3% from 2019 levels.
-Comparable system-wide RevPAR in Greater China fell 23% from 2019 levels.
+During the fourth quarter, strict COVID policies in China dented travel demand.
+RevPAR remained constrained in Greater China.
+During the quarter, comparable system-wide RevPAR in Greater China fell 18.2% year over year.
+Occupancy declined 7.7% from 2021 levels and ADR fell 4.6% year over year.
 The company expects demand to remain uneven in the near term.

 Zacks Rank & Stocks to Consider